 A slip and fall may sound like a minor accident, but it can cause serious injuries.
 Some of the most common slip and fall injuries include spinal cord injuries, traumatic brain injuries, and fractured bones.
 These injuries can lead to severe long-term consequences that can completely disrupt the victim’s life.

-If you’ve been involved in a slip and fall on someone else’s property, you may be able to recover compensation for your injuries with the help of a Tampa premises liability attorney.
+If you’ve been involved in a slip and fall on someone else’s property, you may be able to recover compensation for your injuries with the help of a Tampa personal injury attorney.
 Your attorney can guide you through the process of taking legal action in order to secure compensation.
 But you should still have a basic understanding of what steps you will need to take to file a lawsuit and obtain the compensation you deserve.

 What Should You Do After A Slip and Fall Accident?